venkatesh87/asianfusion.online/README.md

 Once all branches are deployed, you will have 3 enviornments running in AWS ElasticBeanstalk.
 That's one environment per branch.
 Instructions are provided in [Domain and SSL Management](#domain-and-ssl-management) so that you can map the domain names to these EBS environments.
 Here is a sneak peek!
 Let's say you own the domain name `mydomain.com`.
 You will ended up with `dev.mydomain.com`, `qa.mydomain.com` and `mydomain.com`.
 Cool?
 Using the scripts provided, a lot of the tedious tasks, such as creating databases, migrating databases and images to production are simplifed and automated.

-There are many more features you can get from this project:
+There are many features you can benefit from using this project:
+- One command deployment to AWS, no CI tool needed
+- Simple application and datagbase configurations
 - Host WordPress upload files in AWS S3
 - Secure WordPress backend login, e.g. `/hidden-login` instead of `/wp-admin`
 - Basic authentication and SSL for environments